Best Health Insurance for Seniors and Retirees (2026)

 Health insurance plan data is from the Centers for Medicare & Medicaid Services (CMS) public use files and insurance company plan documents.
 Factors such as cost, coverage, benefits and networks of doctors were used to compare companies.
 Other sources include:

 Medicare Advantage rates are only for plans that include prescription drug benefits.
 The rate analysis excludes employer-sponsored plans, Special Needs Plans, PACE plans, sanctioned plans and Health Care Prepayment Plans (HCPPs).
-Medigap costs are based on data for all private companies, using quotes for a 65-year-old female nonsmoker.
+Medigap costs are based on data for all private companies, using quotes for a 65-year-old woman who does not smoke.

 About the Author